solidoss/solidframe/README.md

 	return 0;
 }
 ```
-Basically the above code instantiate a TCP Listener, starts it and notify it with a Message event.
+Basically the above code instantiates a TCP Listener, starts it and notifies it with a Message event.
 For the Listener to function it needs a "manager", a "service" and a "scheduler".

 The line:
 ```C++